modalitysystems/modalitysoftware-docs/twa/messages.md

 Fresh Delta queries will happen in the following scenarios
 1. When TWA is run for the very first time
 2. When TWA has not been run in the previous [MessageDeltaWindowInDays] days
-3. When there are no messages for the whole tenant created in the last [MessageDeltaWindowInDays] days
+3. When there are no messages saved in the TWA database for the whole tenant created in the last [MessageDeltaWindowInDays] days
-4. When there are no Delta tokens for that channel in the last [MessageDeltaWindowInDays] days
+4. When there are no Delta tokens saved in the TWA database for that channel in the last [MessageDeltaWindowInDays] days
 5. When [UseMessageDeltas] is set to false

 #### Performance Optimisation